• Skip to primary navigation

 • If the veggies are not sticking together, add a bit more gram flour.
 If the mixture seems too dry, add a bit more water.

-• Add a pinch of salt when still hot.
+• Add a pinch of salt when still hot, right before serving.

 Serving Suggestions